issssse/futf-whitelist-webapp/docs/index.md

 1. **Header** – Displays your admin badge and includes the “Admin Docs” button.
 Clicking it opens the detailed handbook in a new tab.
 2. **Pending Appeals** – Collapsible list of all active upgrade/whitelist appeals.
 Buttons fire API calls and show toast confirmation.
-3. **Server Inventory** – Grid that mirrors `server/servers.json`.
+3. **Server Inventory** – Grid backed by the Prisma `ServerConfig` table.
 Use it to confirm which servers are `student` vs `public`, what the IP/ports are, and the rules players must accept.
 4. **Session controls** – Log out when you’re done; tokens live in `localStorage.adminToken`.

 If any panel looks broken or data fails to load, capture the toast error and escalate to the developers using the references in the footer.

 ## 3. Player lifecycle management

+### 3.0 Intake wizard (homepage)

+Players now walk through a four-step, sliding wizard on the public homepage:

+1. **Email & server** – Tabs across the top display every server.
+Once a player enters a valid email the next panel opens.
+2. **Identity** – Minecraft IGN + real name fields appear.
+Both must be filled to continue.
+3. **Verification** – Players press “Send Magic Link” which emails them a secure sign-in URL.
+Opening it on the same device flips the step to “verified.”
+4. **Finalise** – Appeals (if enabled) and the “I have read the rules” checkbox live here.
+The submit button stays disabled until the magic link is confirmed.

+Remind users that student-only servers require an email ending with the configured domain.
+If “Never Allow Appeals” is set, the UI simply tells them which domain they need.

-### 3.1 Login & OTP support
+### 3.1 Magic link verification

-1. Ask the player to enter their email on the homepage and type the six-digit OTP.
+1. Ask the player to complete Step 1–2 on the homepage and click **Send Magic Link**.
-2. If the OTP never arrives:
+2. If the email never arrives:
-   - Check the spam folder and ensure the email isn’t blocked by their provider.
+   - Check spam/junk folders and make sure the inbox accepts messages from `noreply@futf.se`.
    - Verify `SMTP_*` values in `server/.env` (developer doc [Backend Reference → Email service](/reference/backend.html#services)).
-   - Review `pm2 logs web2-api-staging` for SMTP or rate-limit errors.
+   - Review `pm2 logs web2-api-staging` for SMTP errors or provider throttling.
-3. Resend OTPs only after confirming the inbox; repeatedly hitting “Send” triggers throttling.
+3. They must open the link on the same device/browser.
+If they use another mailbox app, have them copy the link into the browser that submitted the request.
+4. If still stuck, resend the link (button text switches to “Resend Magic Link”) and escalate to developers if mail logs look clean.

 ### 3.2 Appeals workflow

 1. Appeals arrive whenever a player wants higher access (e.g., move from `public` to `student`).
 2. Expand the row to see their reason, student email, and submission date.
 3. Approve or reject; the backend immediately updates `ServerAccess` and notifies the user.
-4. If the appeal mentions a server not listed in your inventory, cross-check `server/servers.json` and alert the developers to add it.
+4. If the appeal mentions a server not listed in your inventory, cross-check the **Servers** view (or Prisma) and alert the developers to add it.

 ### 3.3 Removing or locking accounts